A short course on arranging for small organs

 - Instead of stressing by length, you can also stress with shortness: A staccato note stands out on a line of legato notes.
 This contradicts the standard rule above—but such is life.
 Here is an example from the fourth variation of Sint Job's Boogie:

 In order to study the effect, you might want to over-do it as follows—but please refrain from this in your arrangements (as opposed to some players at Viennese "Heurigen" who actually play waltzes like this!):

 Sometimes, it is also a good idea to pull the beginning of a note into the previous note.
 One example of this is shown in Listening to it to find the right key for "Music!
 Music!
 Music!"

 More examples of notes that are moved around less (a sixteenth) or more (an eighth) can be seen and heard in the "cantabile" or trio of "Trumpet Blues And Cantabile."
-Compare (by playing) the following straight version of the repeated part of the trio with the version in this part of the score (starting at measure 64):
+Compare (by playing) the following straight version of the repeated part of the trio with the version in teh actual score (starting at measure 64):